SoccerStatsUS/parse/README.md

 ### Notes

-Named for [http://soccerstats.us/bios/aldo-donelli](Aldo Donelli), one of the great US soccer stars who never was.
+Named for [Aldo Donelli](http://soccerstats.us/bios/aldo-donelli), one of the great US soccer stars who never was.